Document #: HHS-OCIO-OES-2024-11-007

 - The IT System Inventory must adhere to federal laws and regulations, and HHS policies, standards, and guidance, as applicable, in Section 5 and Appendix A.

-- The IT System Inventory must comply with the HHS Information Systems Security and Privacy Policy (IS2P) and the requirements as outlined in the HHS System Inventory Management Standard when working with the HHS OIS System Inventory records.
+- The IT System Inventory must comply with the HHS Policy for Information Security and Privacy Protection (IS2P) and the requirements as outlined in the HHS System Inventory Management Standard.

-- The IT System Inventory must comply with the HHS Policy for IT Asset Management (ITAM) when developing a software specific inventory.
+- The IT System Inventory must comply with the HHS Policy for Information Technology Asset Management (ITAM) when developing a software-specific inventory.

-- The IT System Inventory must comply with requirements outlined in the HHS Policy for Records Management.
+- The IT System Inventory must comply with the records retention requirements outlined in the HHS Policy for Records Management.

 7. Roles and Responsibilities